2-REC-inwork/windows-build-openimageio/README.md

   * Python >= 2.7 (3.7.9)
   * pybind11 >= 2.4.2 (2.6.1)
   * NumPy
+  (TODO: check if used directly by OIIO, or by its deps) ? - PySide2
+  ? - Jinja2
+  ? - PyOpenGL
 * camera "RAW" formats support
   * LibRaw
     * Min version 0.15